 Some foundational social issue inspires most projects my students develop.
 These include an empty bowls project to support our campus food pantry, a coffee house raising funds for Mobile Meals and a master’s project where artists’ creative work focused on teaching audiences about global climate change.
 Next winter students are planning an art event to promote access to mental health services in those dark winter months.

 Tangible impact is a goal of any social change agent including college students.
 Millennials more than others, maybe?
 Or, are these students looking for bigger change?
 Do they want to change the systems that we all work within?
 Students look for the agency to act on these issues.
 We in higher education need to help open doors to knowledge and resources so students can effect change by their own design.
 College is certainly about preparing students for careers, but college must also enable students to find their voice, and explore beliefs and passions.
 Listening to the issues that are important to them is critical to this engagement.

 The question may not be “Why is civic engagement critical for college students?”
 The question may be how can we as educators make sure students have the authority to take action on our campuses and in our communities.
 I am confident we all will benefit from their engagement.

-Susan Badger Booth is the Campus Executive Director of the Nonprofit Leadership Alliance @ EMU.
-Susan is also a professor and program director of the Arts Management & Administration Programs at EMU.
+Susan Badger Booth is also a professor and program director of the Arts Management & Administration Programs at EMU.
 Booth connects university resources to area cultural and nonprofit leaders and organizations with her research including the Washtenaw County Master Cultural Plan (2008) and her current work mapping arts based programming in the Ypsilanti Community Schools.